10 Top Tips For Being an Effective and Happy Remote WorkerReading Time: 8 minutes

 Frequent communication in the workplace has a whole heap of benefits from facilitating innovation, building team effectiveness and rapport, managing staff responsibilities and performance and ensuring transparency to name but a few.

 It is therefore vitally important that you communicate often with both your manager and colleagues.
 You never know what you might miss out on if you’re not communicating effectively with the business – it’s very easier for your office-based peers to have unofficial chats around the kitchen, or across desks in which plans are developed.
 Sharing your progress, success stories or difficulties with the wider team may well unlock new ideas that ultimately help you out and improve your own working life.

-Whether it’s regular meetings, web-conferences or the use of team-focussed communication tools such as Slack, finding the perfect way for you to communicate with your team and leaders needs to be a primary focus when remote working.
+Whether it’s regular meetings, web-conferences or the use of team-focussed communication tools such as Slack or Microsoft Teams, finding the perfect way for you to communicate with your team and leaders needs to be a primary focus when remote working.

 Read (and see) all about Weekly10’s bespoke Slack integration tool here.